Resources

 4.Maintenance Bond: Guarantees for a specified time period against defects and faults in materials, workmanship, and design that could arise later if the project was finished incorrectly.

-Commercial Surety:
+Commercial Surety

 Provides permission to perform work under the conditions that the Principal will conduct business in accordance with the local, state and federal laws.
 Commercial bonds typically cost less than Contract bonds and are easier to obtain because of their decreased risk.